MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.PersonalContacts/New-MgUserContact.md

   - `[SingleValueLegacyExtendedPropertyId <String>]`: key: id of singleValueLegacyExtendedProperty
   - `[UserId <String>]`: key: id of user

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the contact.
+MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>: The collection of multi-value extended properties defined for the contact.
 Read-only.
 Nullable.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[Value <String[]>]`: A collection of property values.

-OTHERADDRESS `<IMicrosoftGraphPhysicalAddress>`: physicalAddress
+OTHERADDRESS <IMicrosoftGraphPhysicalAddress>: physicalAddress
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[City <String>]`: The city.
   - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.